-If you are choosing between two models of cell phones, you are most likely going to pick the one that looks cool; all other things being equal.
+If you are choosing between two similar priced items of similar quality, you are most likely going to pick the one that looks cool, all other things being equal.

 When I built bicycle frames in England during the 1970s my customers were almost exclusively racing cyclists.
-They bought my bikes mainly because they handled well and were reasonably priced.
+They bought my bikes mainly because they rode and handled well, and were reasonably priced.
 A few file marks showing under the paint showed it was a handmade item.

 How did these qualities get into the bicycle frame other than through the builder?
-Through design and skill, which is why I have often said there is a part of me in every frame I built.
-Also when you practice a skill long enough it becomes second nature; automatic without conscious thought.
+Through design and skill, there is a part of the builder in every frame he makes.
+Also when he practices a skill long enough it becomes second nature, automatic without conscious thought.

 The Native American sees mankind as part of Nature, not separate from it.
 There is nothing in Nature that is not beautiful, the only ugliness is manmade.

 If the artist is connected to the creative source in the first place then his creation will be beautiful to begin with.
 It is not even necessary for the artist to be aware of this.
-When I built frames some twenty years ago, had anyone put forward this point of view to me, I would have said they were full of crap.
+Had anyone put forward this point of view to me some thirty years ago, I would have said they were full of crap.

 Looking back, it seems to me that what the customer demands of the craftsman making a hand built item, is a look of perfection.
-As if it came out of a mould, or was made by machine.
+As if it came out of a mold, or was made by machine.
 When the craftsman attains this, the machines are not only ready to take over, the customer is ready to accept the machine made item.

 Automobiles were once built by hand, and yet the finest craftsman, hand beating an auto body panel, could never produce a modern body panel.
 One that is stamped by a die that was machined by a computer controlled piece of equipment.

 As for function, the modern robot built automobile will outperform its hand built counterpart of yesteryear.
-The robots are of course built by skilled engineers, but once built work for a lot less than individual craftsmen.
+The robots are of course built by skilled engineers, but once built work for a lot less, and produce more than individual craftsmen.

 Items still have to be initially designed by someone creative, an artist.
 However, with the computer being the modern day design tool of choice, and from there going to the programmer of the machines and robots.
 I'm not sure where the "Hand Magic" comes into the equation.

-It appears the hand of the craftsman has been bypassed completely.
-But that is progress, the march of the machines
+It appears the hand of the craftsman has been bypassed completely, in the name of progress.
+The march of the machines.